Eman al-Nafjan: Childhood and education

-Al-Nafjan was born in Saudi Arabia, the daughter of a Saudi high ranking military officer.
+Al-Nafjan was born in Saudi Arabia, the daughter of a senior Saudi military officer.
 She earned a bachelor's degree in English at what at the time was the University of Riyadh (KSU).
 She worked as a school teacher and later a university teaching assistant.
 She earned a master's degree in Teaching English as a foreign language from the University of Birmingham in the United Kingdom.